PseudoMon/tlvr-source/README.md

 - For the [site](site/README.md)

 ## Special Thanks
-Voice files are from [Aceship's repo](https://github.com/Aceship/Arknight-voices) (they're not provided in this repo) and text data are processed from [Kengxxiao's repo](https://github.com/Kengxxiao/ArknightsGameData).
+Voice files are from the [Arknights audio repo I also maintain](https://github.com/PseudoMon/arknights-audio) and text data are processed from [Kengxxiao's repo](https://github.com/Kengxxiao/ArknightsGameData).

 Also check out the [Arknights Story Text Reader](https://github.com/050644zf/ArknightsStoryTextReader) if you're looking for the story text instead of voices.
 They're the main inspiration for this site.

 ## Bugs to squash
 - Xiaohei only have the cat noise, not the human form voice.
 Low-priority, but might be worth a look
-- Tulip is missing English voice for some reason?
-(Is it not available in the CN server?)

 ## Upcoming features
-- Link for specific voice line
-- Rarity and faction filters in the list page
-- Regional voice
 - Search by voice actor / same voice actor section
 - Lazy loading in list page so users don't have to load all uhh 3MB of images
 - Command line tooling (or maybe even Github actions?) for updating the data